saschiwy/HeicConverter/Readme.md

 ## Introduction

-**Note:** This is my fork of @saschiwy's [HeicConverter](https://github.com/saschiwy/HeicConverter).
-I added [a PR to fix a bug in the Gui](https://github.com/saschiwy/HeicConverter/pull/23), but [the rest of the changes seemed too big](https://github.com/saschiwy/HeicConverter/compare/v0.3.0...oaustegard:HeicConverter:main) to [impose](https://github.com/saschiwy/HeicConverter/issues/24).
-These were all vibe-coded with Claude 3.7 Sonnet, then tested locally.
-IWOMM, YMMV.
-The rest of this readme is (mostly) that of the original.

 A very simple command line tool to convert *.heic files to jpg.
 Since the available programs for windows are either paid or not working for me, I decided to make a simple python script to help convert these files.